 We invite you to submit your innovative research, case studies, and technological advancements for ISRSE-40, where we will break new ground by bridging the worlds of academia, industry, private sector, NGOs, and government bodies.

-Submit a paper
+Submit an abstract or paper

 Please note: You will be asked to create a login for Oxford Abstracts to submit your abstract.

-The packages will provide an opportunity for the next generation of Earth scientists to attend the symposium, while also promote the importance of Earth observation for understanding and addressing global challenges to the wider space community.
+Support is being provided to students and early career scientists, apprentices and professionals attending ISRSE-40, with packages made available through funding from international space agencies.
+The packages will provide an opportunity for the next generation of Earth scientists to attend the symposium, while also promoting the importance of Earth observation for understanding and addressing global challenges to the wider space community.
+Packages will be provided to those who have been successfully selected for an abstract or poster.

 Convening upstream & downstream